aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

 Here are the common steps to check whether the operator is running correctly and to troubleshoot common issues.

-In addition to having a look at this section, you want to check [previous issues](https://github.com/aquasecurity/starboard/issues) to see if someone from the community had similar problems before.
+So in addition to this section, you might want to check [issues](https://github.com/aquasecurity/trivy/issues), [discussion forum](https://github.com/aquasecurity/trivy/discussions), or [Slack](https://slack.aquasec.com) to see if someone from the community had similar problems before.

-Feel free to either [open an issue](https://github.com/aquasecurity/starboard/issues), reach out on [Slack](https://slack.aquasec.com), or post your questions in the [discussion forum.](https://github.com/aquasecurity/starboard/discussions)
+Also note that Trivy Operator is based on existing Aqua OSS project - [Starboard], and shares much of the design, principles and code with it.
+Existing content that relates to Starboard Operator might also be relevant for Trivy Operator, and Starboard's [issues](https://github.com/aquasecurity/starboard/issues), [discussion forum](https://github.com/aquasecurity/starboard/discussions), or [Slack](https://slack.aquasec.com) might also be interesting to check.

 ## Installation

-Make sure that the latest version of the Trivy Operator is installed inside of your Kubernetes cluster.
+Make sure that the latest version of the Trivy Operator is installed.
 For this, have a look at the installation [options.](./installation/helm.md)

 For instance, if your are using the Helm deployment, you need to check the Helm Chart version deployed to your cluster.
 You can check the Helm Chart version with the following command:
 ```
-helm list -n <namespace>
+helm list -n trivy-operator
 ```

-Please make sure to replace the `namespace` with the namespace to which you installed the Trivy Operator.
-In the installation guide, we are using `starboard-system` as our namespace.

-## Trivy Pod Not Running
+## Operator Pod Not Running

 The Trivy Operator will run a pod inside your cluster.
-If you have followed the installation guide, you will have installed the Operator to the `starboard-system`.
-If you have installed it to another namespace, make sure to adapt the commands below.
+If you have followed the installation guide, you will have installed the Operator to the `trivy-system`.

 Make sure that the pod is in the `Running` status:
 ```
-kubectl get pods -n starboard-system
+kubectl get pods -n trivy-operator
 ```

 This is how it will look if it is running okay:

 ```
 NAMESPACE            NAME                                         READY   STATUS    RESTARTS      AGE
-starboard-system     starboard-operator-6c9bd97d58-hsz4g          1/1     Running   5 (19m ago)   30h
+trivy-operator     trivy-operator-6c9bd97d58-hsz4g          1/1     Running   5 (19m ago)   30h
 ```

 If the pod is in `Failed`, `Pending`, or `Unknown` check the events and the logs of the pod.